kurtosis-tech/kurtosis/docs/docs/get-started/quickstart.md

 ![quickstart-service-c-partying.png](/img/home/quickstart-service-c-partying.png)

 Each service is partying, but they're each partying for different reasons at the configuration level.
-Here, you can see some of the ways that you can modify application deployments with Kurtosis.
 By changing the JSON input to the package, you did all of these:
 - Changed number of instances of Service A and Service B
 - Turned on a feature flag on Service A using its configuration file
 - Turned on a feature flag on Service B using a command line flag to its server process